harness/developer-hub/release-notes/continuous-integration.md

 ###### Fixed issues

 - Pipelines failed due to a 409 error that occurs if multiple [BuildKit](https://docs.docker.com/build/buildkit) instances attempt to create the same file in a GCP bucket, such as with the [Save Cache to GCS step](/docs/continuous-integration/use-ci/caching-ci-data/save-cache-in-gcs).
 Now, such errors are ignored when exporting a cache.
 At the point in a pipeline when a cache is saved, the image is already built and pushed, and errors, such as this 409 error, should not prevent saving the cache.
 (CI-9323, ZD-49698)
-- Removed the `DRONE_WORKSPACE` environment variable from the local runner build infrastructure because it overwrote the working directory.
-This variable is equivalent to [`HARNESS_WORKSPACE`](/docs/continuous-integration/use-ci/optimize-and-more/ci-env-var/#harness_workspace), which doesn't incorrectly overwrite the working directory.
+- Removed the `DRONE_WORKSPACE` [environment variable](/docs/continuous-integration/troubleshoot-ci/ci-env-var) from the local runner build infrastructure because it overwrote the working directory.
+This variable is equivalent to the `HARNESS_WORKSPACE` environment variable, which doesn't incorrectly overwrite the working directory.
 (CI-9303)
 - Upgraded `io.netty:netty*` to version `4.1.94.final` to address vulnerabilities.
 This item requires Harness Delegate version 23.09.80505.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).
 (CI-8971, ZD-48488)

 ##### Version 5504